What is Pointer in C and C++ | Quick Example

 int *ptr = a;

-Well, it can understand through a real life example.
-Consider a courier is to be delivered to a place, then the address is the best and fastest method to deliver.
-Similarly, there is a large number of memory locations and to access any part of it, you need to have an address for that location.
+Well, it can be understood through a real-life example.
+Consider a courier is to be delivered to a place, then the address is the best and fastest delivery method.
+Similarly, there is a large number of memory locations, and to access any part of it, you need to have an address for that location.

 A pointer is represented by (*) and an address is represented by &.
 To access the value stored in the address we use the unary operator (*) that returns the value of the variable located at the address specified by its operand.
 This is also called Dereferencing.
 Pointers can be used with 1D arrays and 2D arrays.
 A pointer can point to another pointer also.